Requirements for Distance Education Students

 Undergraduate Programs

-All colleges have different requirements, but the majority has one thing in common.
+All colleges have different requirements, but the majority have one thing in common.
 Students must at least have a high school diploma or equivalent such as a GED.
 When you apply, you must provide proof of your high school diploma and usually pay an application fee.

-If you lack certain undergrad criteria, many distance learning institutions will consider you for enrollment if you have a certain number of years of professional work experience relating to your chosen major.
+If you lack certain undergraduate criteria, many distance learning institutions will consider you for enrollment if you have a certain number of years of professional work experience relating to your chosen major.
 Each school has their own standards and treats each individual as a unique case.

 Graduate Programs

 To qualify for graduate courses, most colleges ask that you fulfill one of many requirements.
-Since you must declare a major, a common question asked is: what type of courses in undergraduate study qualifies for certain online graduate programs?
+Since you must declare a major, a common question asked is: What type of courses in undergraduate study qualifies for certain online graduate programs?
 The answer depends on where the classes were taken, and what online program you wish to enter.
-There's no easy answer, but most accredited schools accept credits from other respectable colleges.
+There’s no easy answer, but most accredited schools accept credits from other respectable and accredited colleges.

 As with undergraduate programs, professional work experience can substitute for college credits.
 An interview with a dean or other faculty member may be required.
 Two common tests for entry into grad programs include the GMAT, or Graduate Management Admission Test, and the GRE, or Graduate Record Examination.